Officials optimistic that worst of travel declines has passed

 About Ontario International Airport (ONT)

-Ontario International (ONT) Airport is located in the Inland Empire, approximately 35 miles east of downtown Los Angeles in the center of Southern California.
-It is a full-service airport with nonstop commercial jet service to 18 major airports in the U.S., Mexico and Taiwan, and connecting service to many domestic and international destinations.
-There is an average of 64 daily departures offered by 8 air carriers.
+Ontario International Airport (ONT) is the fastest growing airport in the United States, according to Global Traveler, a leading publication for frequent fliers.
+Located in the Inland Empire, ONT is approximately 35 miles east of downtown Los Angeles in the center of Southern California.
+It is a full-service airport with nonstop commercial jet service to 21 major airports in the U.S., Mexico and Taiwan, and connecting service to many domestic and international destinations.
+There is an average of 67 daily departures offered by nine air carriers.
 More information is available at www.flyOntario.com.

 Follow @flyONT on Facebook, Twitter, and Instagram